jpita/cypress-test/README.md

 - every post call to `/computers` gives a 303 status code on changes to the information (create, edit, delete), so no calls work when we try to make changes to the data in the app
 - when I try to add a new computer with an invalid date I get this UI error
   ![error screenshot](UI-errors.png?raw=true)

+## Thoughts

+This was a fun exercise to do since I love working with Cypress.

+Instead of spending more time improve the test code (adding POM), I decided to make it simple but effective and focus on the CI part.
+Both ways are valid, but I think that the CI part is more important for this exercise to show case how a project should be setup to run tests on every push to the repository.

+When I join a team of QAs to build a test suite, I always start with the CI part to make sure that the tests are running on every push to the repository.
+This way we can catch bugs early and make sure that the tests are always running.

+Next I would spend time improving the test code and adding more test cases to cover the whole application and training the other QAs to write tests and good test code.